DAIC-tud/docs/content/en/docs/connecting/_index.md

 YourNetID@login1:~$
 ```

-For convenience, you can also add the following lines to the configuration file `~/.ssh/config` on your local computer:
+For convenience, you can also edit your ssh configuration file, `~/.ssh/config`, on your local computer as follows:

 ```bash
 Host daic-login